Stocks, dollar climb before Powell's Jackson Hole speech

-MSCI's All Country World Index <.MIWD00000PUS>, which tracks shares across 47 countries, was up 0.1% and set to break a three-week losing streak.
+MSCI's All Country World Index, which tracks shares across 47 countries, was up 0.1% and set to break a three-week losing streak.

-Earlier in Asia, MSCI's broadest index of Asia-Pacific shares outside Japan <.MIAPJ0000PUS> edged 0.3% higher and was up 1.0% for the week, on track to break a four-week losing streak.
-Japan's benchmark Nikkei <.N225> advanced 0.4% and Australian stocks <.AXJO> added 0.3%.
+Earlier in Asia, MSCI's broadest index of Asia-Pacific shares outside Japan edged 0.3% higher and was up 1.0% for the week, on track to break a four-week losing streak.
+Japan's benchmark Nikkei advanced 0.4% and Australian stocks added 0.3%.

 The dollar rose 0.2% against a basket of peer currencies.